MariDantas/Text-Ellipsis-Project/README.md

 ## Description

 This project was created in collaboration with the Learn JavaScript website to help understand how strings work in JavaScript.
-It is divided in several parts, each showcasing a different feature.
-Currently, the repository contains parts I and II.

 Both parts I and II use the **substring()** method.
 In part I, the method is employed as part of the **getDescription()** function to capture user input and return the first 10 characters.
 The resulting characters are displayed immediately below the text box.
 Part II adds a concatenation with an ellipsis, so at the end of each character sequence, the ellipsis is displayed.